Region crossing change is an unknotting operation: Proof of Theorem

 \section{Proof of Theorem \ref{mainthm}}

 In this section, we prove Theorem \ref{mainthm}.

-\phantom{x} \textit{Proof of Theorem \ref{mainthm}.} Let $D$ be a knot diagram, and $c$ a crossing point of $D$.
-Let $D'$ be the diagram which is obtained from $D$ by a crossing change at $c$.
-Then, we can find a set of regions $P$ such that we obtain $D'$ from $D$ by region crossing changes at $P$ by the following procedure: \\
+\phantom{x} {\it Proof of Theorem \ref{mainthm}.} Let $D$ be a knot diagram, and $c$ a crossing point of $D$.
+We show that we can make the crossing change at $c$ by region crossing changes by an induction on the number $k$ of reducible crossings of $D$.
+If $k=0$, i.e., $D$ is a reduced diagram, we can obtain the regions of $D$ such that we can change only $c$ by region crossing changes at the regions by the following procedure: \\

 {\bf Step 1.} We splice $D$ at $c$ by giving $D$ an orientation (see Figure \ref{splice}).